Toledo, Uruguay

 Toledo is a small city in the Canelones Department of Uruguay.
-Together with Villa Crespo y San Andrés, it forms a population centre of more than 14,000, which is also generally known as "Toledo", although the censual area of Toledo itself has only about 4,400 inhabitants, according to the 2011 census.
-They are both part of the wider metropitan area of Montevideo.
+Together with Villa Crespo y San Andrés and several other urban centres, it forms a municipality of more than 14,000, which is also generally known as Toledo, although the censual area of Toledo itself has only about 4,400 inhabitants, according to the 2011 census.
+They are both part of the wider metropolitan area of Montevideo.

-Toledo is also the name of the municipality to which the city belongs and includes Villa Crespo y San Andrés as well as several other urban centres of the area.
+The Uruguayan Military School is located in the area.

 Geography

 Location

 The city is located on Km.
 22 of Route 6 and on its intersection with Route 85.
 The stream Arroyo de Toledo flows along the west and the south limits of the town.